Academic Regulations and Graduation Requirements: Common Advising Questions

-Information about the GenEd area and department for every course in the Wesleyan curriculum can be found in WesMaps and the Course Supplement.
+Information about the GenEd area and department for every course in the Wesleyan curriculum can be found in WesMaps.
 Not all courses carry GenEd designations, and the GenEd designation of a crosslisted course is linked only to a single department.
 AP and IB test credit and transfer credit cannot be used to fulfill GenEd.

 What are the consequences of not satisfying the GenEd Expectations?